Jean-Baptiste Tavernier: First journey

 Tavernier was now eager to visit the East.
-At Ratisbon – with the help of Pere Joseph, Cardinal Richelieu's agent and éminence grise –Tavernier was able to join the retinue of a pair of French travellers, M. de Chapes and M. de St. Liebau, who had received a mission to go to the Levant.
+At Ratisbon – with the help of Père Joseph, Cardinal Richelieu's agent and éminence grise –Tavernier was able to join the retinue of a pair of French travellers, M. de Chapes and M. de St. Liebau, who had received a mission to go to the Levant.
 In their company he reached Constantinople early in 1631, where he spent eleven months, and then proceeded by Tokat, Erzerum, and Erivan to Safavid Persia.
 His farthest point in this first journey was the Persian city of Isfahan.
 He returned by Baghdad, Aleppo, Alexandretta, Malta, and Italy, and was again in Paris in 1633.

-Of the next five years of Tavernier's life nothing is known with certainty, but Joret, his French biographer, claims that during this period he may have become controller of the household of Gaston, Duke of Orléans.
+Of the next five years of Tavernier's life, nothing is known with certainty.
+However, Joret, his French biographer, claims that during this period he may have become controller of the household of Gaston, Duke of Orléans.
 We do know that twice during his Six Voyages he claimed the Duke's patronage.

 Second journey

-In September 1638, Tavernier began a second journey, lasting to 1643, traveling via Aleppo to Persia, thence to India as far as Agra, and from there to the Kingdom of Golconda.
-He visited the court of the Mughal—Emperor Shah Jahan—and made his first trip to the diamond mines.
+In September 1638, Tavernier began a second journey.
+This journey lasted until 1643; during this expedition, he traveled via Aleppo to Persia, thence to India as far as Agra, and from there to the Kingdom of Golconda.
+He visited the court of the Mughal—Emperor Shah Jahan—and made his first trip to the Kollur diamond mines.

 Later voyages

 The second journey was followed by four others.
 In these later voyages, Tavernier traveled as a merchant of the highest rank, trading in costly jewels and other precious wares, and finding his chief customers among the greatest princes of the East.

-On his third journey (1643–49) he went as far as Java, and returned by the Cape.
+On his third journey (1643–49), he went as far as Java, and returned by the Cape.
 His relations with the Dutch proved not wholly satisfactory, and a long lawsuit on his return yielded but imperfect redress.

-A fourth voyage (1651–55) took Tavernier to Alexandretta, Aleppo, Persian Bandar Abbas, Masulipatam, Gandikot, Golkonda, Surat, Ahmedabad, Pegu, Dagon, Ava, Mogok, back to Bandar Abbas and Isfahan, thence back to Paris.
+A fourth voyage (1651–55) took Tavernier to Alexandretta, Aleppo, Basra (where he reported on the Mandaeans, which he referred to as the "Christians of St. John"), Persian Bandar Abbas, Masulipatam, Gandikot, Golkonda, Surat, Ahmedabad, Pegu, Dagon, Ava, Mogok, back to Bandar Abbas and Isfahan, thence back to Paris.

 During his last two voyages, his fifth and sixth (1657–1662, 1664–1668), he did not proceed beyond India.
-The details of these voyages are often obscure; but they added to an extraordinary knowledge of overland Eastern trade routes and brought the now famous merchant into close and friendly communication with the greatest Oriental potentates.
+The details of these voyages are often obscure; they nevertheless added to an extraordinary knowledge of overland Eastern trade routes and brought the now famous merchant into close and friendly communication with the greatest Oriental potentates.

 These last voyages also secured for him a large fortune and great reputation at home.
 He was presented to Louis XIV, in whose service he had travelled sixty thousand leagues by land.
 In 1662, Tavernier married Madeleine Goisse, daughter of a Parisian jeweller.
-He received patents of nobility on 16 February 1669, and in the following year purchased, for 60,000 livres, the Seigneury of Aubonne, located in the Duchy of Savoy, near Geneva.
+He received patents of nobility on 16 February 1669; in the following year purchased, for 60,000 livres, the Seigneury of Aubonne, located in the Duchy of Savoy, near Geneva.